 Over the last year or so, I have been working through a pseudo experiment with my social media usage.
-In essense, I decided to bounce back and forth between platforms, playing them off each other while upping and lowering my engagement.
-The goal was to spike my analytics in order to identify what strategies work and what don’t.
-At this point, I am pleased to report back some interesting conclusions, as broken down by platform.
+Basically, I decided to bounce back and forth between platforms, playing them off each other while upping and lowering my engagement.
+The goal was to spike my analytics in order to identify any strategies that work.
+After a long and tedious process, I am pleased to report back some interesting results.

-Twitter is the only platform I still use (kinda, sorta, but not really).
-It remains a toxic pit of despair, so I only use it as a one-way street for news and content distribution.
-No more likes, replies, or retweets.
+I say this with a heavy sigh.
+Twitter remains a toxic pit of despair, so I only use it as a one-way street for content distribution.
+And even then, it still feels like shouting into the void.
+I’ll insert the occasional anecdote, but no more likes, replies, or retweets.
 In fact, I cleared my entire history and now limit the time that posts stay active.
 My pinned tweet will always be a link to my newsletter.
 I want readers to scroll through my blog, not a graveyard of outdated tweets.

 So that’s where I’m at today.
 Screw social media.
-I’m gonna read about space pirates and nerd out with my subscribers.
+I would rather read about space pirates and nerd out with my subscribers.

 My Big Fat Social Media Marketing Experiment

 Rethinking Author Branding: Why Social Media is Marketing Poison

 No, I’m Not on Facebook (And No Author Should Be)